Vimlesh-2/Library-Management-System/README.md

 ________________________________________
 (C Programming)
 This document outlines the design and functionalities of a Library Management System implemented in C programming.
 The system facilitates the efficient management of books, students, transactions (buying, renting, and reading), reporting, and integrating special offer systems such as redeem codes.
-Below is a detailed breakdown of the key features and functionalities:
+Below is a detailed breakdown of the key features and functionalities.
 ________________________________________
 1. Getting the List of Books in the Library
 • Adding Books: The system allows the library owner or manager to either create a custom list of books or use a predefined list.